AlexaIri/UCL-COMP0016-2020-Team-27/README.md

 The IP address of the REMOTE website can be found in the Network tab under the IP addresses or via the SSH Access.

-We will use Ubuntu for the operating system needed to deploy the web portal.The series of instructions and their explanations are provided step-by-step in the
+We will use Ubuntu for the operating system needed to deploy the web portal.
-Django Deployment Manual.
+ The series of instructions and their explanations are provided step-by-step in the Django Deployment Manual.